What’s the point of Your Better Life Index?

 What if my Better Life Index doesn't contain topics which matter to me?

 The topics of the Index have been chosen to correspond to the essential components of well-being in many countries and culture around the world.
 It is however possible that there are additional things which matter to your life and do not feature in the Index (e.g. religion, having children, etc).
-We encourage you to use our contact page to let us know of any additional topics that you would like to see included in future editions of Your Better Life Index.
+We encourage you to use the comment box that appears before you submit your Index to let us to let us know of any additional topics that you would like to see included in future editions of Your Better Life Index.
 If data allow it, we will take into account this information.
+You can also send a message via our contact page.

 Return to top